 We encourage you to explore the many ways students are involved in “learning by doing."

-Owen offers extraordinary opportunities to gain real-world practice in your intended career field.
+The Vanderbilt MBA program offers extraordinary opportunities to gain real-world practice in your intended career field.
 In these intensive experiences, you will acquire practical experience, sharpen your insights and enhance your professional skills.
 Examples include:

 Click here to view photos.

 This innovative course immerses students into the real world of U.S. health care delivery through the perspectives of physicians, nurses, patients, scientists and administrators in actual health care settings.
 Experiences include watching actual surgeries being performed, visits to Vanderbilt’s LifeFlight critical-care helicopter service, the Mass Spectrometry Research Center and community clinics.
 Click here to view photos.

 This project-oriented course is offered in conjunction with the University of Tennessee-Knoxville's School of Architecture.
 Students are involved in proposing a comprehensive plan for a large-scale real estate development project.
 The class culminates with a presentation to real estate professionals.
 Read more.

 Each year, the Global Business Association offers a structured trip to a major international business center.
 This year, students spent a week in Istanbul learning about Turkish business.
 They toured two universities, the Istanbul Stock Exchange, the largest telecom company in Turkey, a Turkish private equity firm, and the Turkish equivalent of Yahoo. .